 If you don’t know where someone wants to go, you can’t help them get there.
-Until you know what your users are trying to accomplish in your product, you’ll lead them to mountaintops they never wanted to climb.
+Until you know what your users want to accomplish, you’ll lead them to mountaintops they never wanted to climb.

 Let’s say our friends at PayPal have a goal to generate 100,000 leads this month.
 The PayPal team might use Google Ads, Facebook, SEO, and remarketing to hit the lead target.
-Each marketing channel needs to get the PayPal team closer to hitting their lead generation outcome of 100,000 leads this month.
+Each marketing channel needs to get the PayPal team closer to reaching its goal.

 Since we understand the outcome of the PayPal team, we know that our product needs to help them generate leads.
-However, if we don’t understand the outcome PayPal is looking to solve for, what’s stopping us from forcing the PayPal team to set up a branding campaign?
+However, if we don’t understand the outcome, what’s stopping us from leading the PayPal team to set up a branding campaign?

-When it comes to onboarding, most businesses walk you through the entire product but bring you no closer to achieving a meaningful outcome in the product.
-That isn’t too different than inviting your friends over to your house for dinner and, when they show up, you show them around the house but forget to give them anything to eat.
+User Onboarding is another potential hangup.
+Most businesses walk you through the entire product but bring you no closer to achieving a meaningful outcome.
+That’s the same as inviting friends to your house for dinner, showing them around your house, and forgetting to give them anything to eat.
 Oops!

 Although you might have a great house, your friends came for dinner.
-Same goes for your product.
+The same goes for your product.
 Although people come to your product and expect it to be neat and tidy, they're really there for the main outcome.

-This may sound straightforward, but many businesses don’t know the main outcome that people want to achieve in their product.
+This may sound strange, but many businesses don’t know the main outcome that people want to achieve by using their products.
 As a result, they unknowingly force unnecessary steps onto users during onboarding.
-It’s easy to do.
+It’s an easy mistake to make.
 If you don’t understand your product’s value, what’s stopping you from showing unnecessary features that might be helpful?

-To reduce your value gap, set the right expectations.
+To reduce this value gap, set the right expectations from the start.

 Value Gap 3: You Suck At Communicating Your Value

-If someone signs up for your product thinking that it’s a live-chat solution when it’s actually a telemarketing solution, you’re going to confuse users.
+If someone signs up for your product thinking that it’s a live-chat solution when it’s actually a telemarketing product, you’re going to cause confusion.
 Even if you’re clear on what your solution does, you can misinform users about how long it takes to do it—companies often promote how fast their solution gets results when, in reality, it takes a lot more time.

-This hurts your brand and increases the chances of new users leaving your initial product experience.
+This harms your brand and increases the chance of new users abandoning your initial product experience.
 Delivering on your value and reducing your value gap starts and ends with helping people.
 There are no shortcuts or magic tools.